Winston Llenas

 Winston Enriquillo Llenas Dávila (a.k.a.
-Chilote) (born September 23, 1943) is a Dominican former Major League Baseball infielder/outfielder who played for the California Angels from 1968 to 1969, and again from 1972 to 1975.
+Chilote) (born September 23, 1943) is a Dominican former Major League Baseball infielder and outfielder who played for the California Angels from 1968 to 1969, and again from 1972 to 1975.
 He also played one season in Japan for the Taiheiyo Club Lions in 1976.

 Early life and family

-Llenas was born to Rafael Antonio Llenas Díaz (the son of Enrique Llenas Domínguez and Mercedes Díaz Andreu) and Magda Aracelis Dávila; he had 4 brothers and 5 sisters.
+Llenas was born to Rafael Antonio Llenas Díaz (the son of Enrique Llenas Domínguez and Mercedes Díaz Andreu) and Magda Aracelis Dávila; he had four brothers and five sisters.
 Winston’s paternal grandparents had Catalan roots.